Six Centers of Excellence

-Since 1869, ISMHS has collected, preserved and presented Indiana’s history, arts and natural sciences.
+Since 1869, we have collected, preserved and presented Indiana’s history, arts and natural sciences.
 Along with more than 500,000 objects, we also collect and preserve stories, information and scientific data that provide perspective on the state’s present and future.
 Within the collection are six Centers of Excellence.
 These are distinguished by the extraordinary quality of the objects and the depth of staff expertise.

-Quilts and textiles: Our internationally renowned textiles collection includes one of the best-documented Amish quilt collections in existence as well as a strong costume collection covering work clothes to high-end Indiana designers.
+Our internationally renowned textiles collection includes one of the best-documented Amish quilt collections in existence as well as a strong costume collection covering work clothes to high-end Indiana designers.

 Our collection features technical innovations and products that have profoundly affected life in America and beyond, and includes items of historic, cultural and industrial significance.
-These include ground-breaking work in the automotive, communications and agricultural industries.
+These include groundbreaking work in the automotive, communications and agricultural industries.

 Native Woodland and Mississippian cultures are represented as well as historic archaeological material related to the state’s settlement, some excavated at our historic sites.
 You can see Native American artifacts in the First Nations gallery at the museum and at Angel Mounds State Historic Site, and you can find archaeological evidence of Indiana’s last 200 years in our second floor museum galleries.